ankurcharan/ud839_Miwok/README.md

 Miwok App
 ===================================

-This app displays lists of vocabulary words for the user to learn the Miwok language.
+- This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.
+- Word adapter is used to display word and their Miwok transaltion.
+- AudioManager is used to play word pronounciation when AudioFocus is gained by the app.
+- Fragments and ViewPager is used to create tabs for a smoother user experience.

+**Ankur Charan**

 Pre-requisites
 --------------